dimroc/blog/_posts/2015-05-07-etl-language-showdown-pt2.md

 A year ago, I wrote the same program in four languages to compare their productivity when performing ETL (extract-transform-load).
 Read about [part 1 here](/2014/09/29/etl-language-showdown/) and check out the [source code](https://github.com/dimroc/etl-language-comparison).

 The code has changed, the languages have evolved, and the hardware now includes a SSD drive.
-Where are they now?
+So, :here are they now?

 <!--more-->